 Whether something rises to the level of a “dangerous condition” is fact-specific and often requires expert analysis.

-To recover against a public entity for a dangerous roadway condition under Government Code section 835, an injured person generally must prove:
+To recover against a public entity for a dangerous roadway condition under Government Code section 835, an injured person generally must prove the elements set out in California’s civil jury instruction for these cases, CACI No. 1100:

 In many cases, there may also be fault on the part of a driver or other party.
 California’s comparative negligence rules allow responsibility to be divided among multiple defendants (and sometimes the injured person), rather than all-or-nothing.